tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-02-continuous-integration.md

 * Implement the code to make the tests pass - (see Story 1)
 * Push your change
 * Watch it pass 🤞

+Note: Did you get an email telling you it had failed?